Oklahoma Needs a New Direction

 Contrast Oklahoma City’s transparent management to the state budget process, where a handful of legislators determine the state’s priorities behind closed-doors.
 Mick believes the state must stop spending more than it takes in and restore accountability to you.

-Since Mick became Mayor, Oklahoma City has created nearly 100,000 new jobs and over 9,400 new businesses.
+In Mick's tenure as Mayor, Oklahoma City created nearly 100,000 new jobs and over 9,400 new businesses.
 He wants to use his job-creating skills to attract new industry to all of Oklahoma.